China may lean on RRR cuts in policy easing if slowdown persists

 "The central bank could cut RRR further, but it could be very cautious in cutting interest rates, unless the economy continues to slow at a pace faster than expected," said Wang Jun, senior economist at the China Centre for International Economic Exchanges (CCIEE), a Beijing-based think-tank.

-"Policymakers have realized that it's impossible to loosen policy aggressively as that could be costly.
+"Policymakers have realised that it's impossible to loosen policy aggressively as that could be costly.
 Property prices are one of the top concerns for them," he told Reuters on Tuesday.

 Echoing economists' concerns that China's slowdown could persist into the second half of the year, a growing number of Chinese bankers expect Beijing to loosen policy further in the third quarter, according to the latest central bank survey released on Tuesday.